 Google also loves to see fresh, new content, so creating a floral blog is a great strategy to ensure that you have consistently fresh content on your website.

-Believe it or not, web design is a digital marketing strategy, and it’s extremely important.
+Believe it or not, web design is a digital marketing strategy when it comes to marketing flowers, and it’s extremely important.

 You should think of your website as a sort of first impression for users.
 It’s often times the first glimpse users will get of your floral business, and it’s important to make a great first impression.